pitkant/fennica/inst/examples/publicationyear.md

 marked as potential first editions.
 Later need to check if this information is readily available in MARC.

-In this data we have 58870
+There are 58870 unique
-unique documents with an identical title and author.
-Out of these, 6152 have multiple occurrences, sometimes with different publication years.
+documents with an identical title and author; `r length(which(write_xtable(df[, c("title", "author")])$Count > 1))` of
-Where multiple publication years are seen, the earliest occurrence is suggested as the first edition.
+those have multiple occurrences, sometimes with different publication years.
+The earliest occurrence is suggested as the first edition.

 This figure shows the number of first editions per decade.